francescov1/mongoose-tsgen/README.md

 # Usage
 <!-- commands -->

-## `mtgen run [ROOT_PATH - default = "."]`
+## `mtgen run [ROOT_PATH]`

 Generate an index.d.ts file containing Mongoose Schema interfaces.
 All sub-directories of `ROOT_PATH` will be searched for a `/models/` folder.
 If such folder contains an `index.js` file, all Mongoose models are expected to be exported from here.
 If such file does not exist, it will be assumed that all `.js` in this folder export a Mongoose model, and will import them from each file individually.

-Currently this will find only Javascript files, so ensure to run `tsc` before running this command.
+<i>NOTE: Currently the CLI requires Typescript to be transpiled to Javascript.
+Please ensure to run `tsc` before running this command.</i>

 ```
 USAGE
-  $ mtgen run [PATH]
+  $ mtgen run [ROOT_PATH - default = "."]

 OPTIONS
   -d, --dry-run        Print output rather than writing to file